Top 5 Landscaping Websites – Strategy and Execution Mean Everything

 Think of a website as a snapshot of your organization.
-At a glance, your site should grab a user’s attention by any means necessary (and in the quickest amount of time).
+At a glance, your site should grab a user’s attention by any means necessary (and in the shortest amount of time).
 When users land on a page, what jumps out to them typically determines if they will stay or navigate further into the site.
 Studies have shown that within a seven-second window, the viewer has already subconsciously made the decision whether the content seems relevant and worth engaging with.
 For this reason, a website needs to pack a punch and do so quickly.
 Within this short time frame, the website must show user-friendliness, novelty, and also call the user to action, giving them something to do with the information presented.

 Within seven seconds, a user has decided whether or not they will share a site with others.
 For users looking for field service companies, such as landscaping companies, this seven-second window could make or break your reputation and sales.
-We’ve compiled some top landscaping company websites that pass the aesthetic test and also utilize effective site structure and web marketing techniques:

 Brightview captures users with a bright green banner of a lush garden.
 The large size, interactive icons they use showcase outdoor scenes that attract users with color and “buzz words” that can stimulate an action.
 Images represent a great way to not only break up written content, but also engage the user with a “click here” mentality.
 Verbs, such as “shop, reflect, and learn” subconsciously elicit a demand and compel your readers to take action.
 These words on top of vivid outdoor images allow customers to relate to their own yard and lure the reader into traveling further into the site.